forthtemple/openworlddart/readme.md

        -maps
        -music
        -rooms
-      -demos show how tailor to game eg lindos 1522 has its own combat system that is not part of openworld
+      -demo  show how tailor to game eg lindos 1522 has its own combat system that is not part of openworld

- openworld engine threedart loading of animated actors ability for actor wield objects share animations between actors with same skeleton sprites, planes, text
+ on top of threedart openworld engine designed for handling: animated actors ability for actor wield objects share animations between actors with same skeleton

+ sprites, planes, text
  models eg terrain
    collision system with a main terrain which is used as surface, walls and roofs